Root Canal Treatment

 Nothing is as good as a natural tooth and with modern dentistry, losing teeth as you get older is not inevitable.
-With modern technology and contemporary evidence based treatments it may be possible to avoid having teeth extracted and have a pain free alternative to dental implants or spaces in your mouth.
+With modern technology and contemporary evidence based treatments it may be possible to avoid having teeth extracted and have a pain free alternative to dental implants.

 Pain free alternatives to tooth extraction

-Root Canal Treatment (also known as Endodontic Treatment) is performed under local anaesthetic allowing us to confidently provide comfortable treatment.
+Root Canal Treatment is performed under local anaesthetic allowing us to confidently provide comfortable treatment.
 A rubber sheet will also be placed over the tooth.
 This allows us to isolate the tooth and keep it clean throughout the procedure.